Behelit-Systems/The-Juara-Rakyat/README.md

 ## 📜 LICENSE

-MIT License - Free to use in the fight against scammers
+AGPL-3.0 License  - Free to use in the fight against scammers

 ---